-The other challenge I have seen many wedding pros face is keeping track of changes to their scope of works, and ensuring that the clients are also kept abreast of the bottom line with regards to the various budget revisions.
+The other challenge I have seen many wedding pros face is keeping track of changes to their scope of work, and ensuring that the clients are also kept abreast of the bottom line with regards to the various budget revisions.

 This is where a system that captures all revisions as well as tracks the budget in real-time would be most beneficial to you and your clients.

 ⇨ Implement These Action Steps:

-- Make sure you have an organized system in place to deliver quotations, client agreements, invoices & receipts.
-This can be something you custom build or accounting software or a CRM such as Honeybook.
-Ideally, you want to be able to deliver these documents automatically which is possible in each of the examples listed.
+- Ensure you have an organized system to deliver quotations, client agreements, invoices, & receipts.
+This can be something you custom build, accounting software, or a CRM such as Honeybook.
+Ideally, you want to deliver these documents automatically, which is possible in each of the examples listed.

 - Implement a system that is real-time and fully accessible to the clients that track all revisions and their accompanying budget adjustments that you can also track all the approvals from the clients for the changes.